KarelPeeters/Kyanite/Readme.md

 let outputs: &[DTensor] = executor.evaluate(&inputs);
 ```

+## System requirements

+To use the cuda crates, the appropriate libraries need to be installed on this system, they are not downloaded automatically:
+* Cuda (includes Cuda, cuBLAS, NVRTC): [installer](https://developer.nvidia.com/cuda-downloads), follow the instructions.
+Ensure that the environment variable `CUDA_PATH` is set such that `CUDA_PATH/bin/` exists.
+* Cudnn: [archive file](https://developer.nvidia.com/cudnn), to be extract to a location of your choosing.
+Ensure that the environment variable `CUDNN_PATH` is set such that `CUDNN_PATH/bin` exists.

 ## Details

 The typical pipeline is shown in the first figure below.
 The second figure shows the results of running this pipeline on a simple NN architecture.